fvisin/vim/README.md

     reinstalling or uninstalling it.
   - More generally, running `:SyntasticInfo` can provide some insight on the syntax checkers errors.

-* Install YouCompleteMe by running `./install.py --clang-completer` in the `.bundle/YouCompleteMe` directory

-* Note: DO NOT install jedi as a system package.
+  - DO NOT install jedi as a system package.
 If you have it as system package, remove it.

-* Read the vimrc docstring to learn about the shortcuts keys of the tools